Post: HR SaaS Pricing Mistakes — Complete 2026 Guide

 - Per-user pricing punishes hiring teams when contractor, seasonal, and candidate volume spikes — insist on a flex user-count clause before signing.

-- Usage-based pricing wins when hiring volume is variable and headcount is stable; per-user wins when headcount scales and transaction volume stays flat.
+- Usage-based pricing wins when hiring volume is variable and headcount is stable; per-user pricing wins when headcount scales and transaction volume stays flat.

 - Make.com is the only automation platform 4Spot routes HR integrations through in 2026; evaluate every HR SaaS on how cleanly its API connects to Make.